dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 You can check out this code in action in [this JSFiddle](https://jsfiddle.net/kmaida/3v8yw02s/).
 Run the code and move your mouse over the result area of the screen as it counts up to `10` seconds.
 You should see mouse coordinates appear along with the counter.
 This indicates where your mouse was during each 1-second time interval.

-Let's briefly discuss this implementation.
+Let's briefly discuss this implementation step-by-step.

 First, we'll create an <a href="#observables" target="_self">observable</a> called `time$`.
 This is a timer that adds a value to the collection every `1000ms` (every second).
 We need to map the timer event to extract its `value` and push it in the resulting stream.

 Next, we'll create a `move$` observable from the `document.mousemove` event.
 Mouse movement is _continuous_.
 At any point in the sequence, there are an infinite number of points in between.
-We'll throttle this so the results are more manageable.
+We'll throttle this so the resulting stream is more manageable.
 Then we can map the event to return an object with `x` and `y` properties and values to represent mouse coordinates.

 Next we want to merge the `time$` and `move$` streams.
+This is a _transformation_.
 This way we can plot which mouse movements occurred during each time interval.
 We'll call the resulting observable `source$`.
 We'll also limit the `source$` observable so that it completes after ten seconds (`10000ms`).

 Now that we have our merged stream of time and movement, we'll create a `subscription` to the `source$` observable so we can react to it.
 In our `onNext` callback, we'll check to see if the value is a `number` or not.
 If it is, we want to call a function called `createTimeset()`.
 If it's a coordinates object, we'll call `addPoint()`.
 In the `onError` and `onCompleted` callbacks, we'll simply log some information.